 Some scholarship awards will also be limited to students pursuing a particular major or one of a small group of majors.
 In addition to the state and federal aid programs for specific majors, colleges and independent scholarship providers also award scholarships by major.

-Departments on college campuses often have received donations from alumni to establish scholarship funds for students pursuing a particular major.
-These awards are often fairly small but since you’re only competing with other students at your college for funding, they may be fairly easy to get.
-Departments, such as business schools, whose graduates can expect to go on to earn enough money to make sizeable donations to their alma mater will likely have the most major-specific scholarship opportunities, though even fields that typically produce relatively low-wage workers may have funds available.
+Departments on college campuses often receive donations from alumni to establish scholarship funds for students pursuing a particular major.
+These awards are typically small but since you’re only competing with other students at your college for funding, they may be fairly easy to get.
+Departments, such as business schools, whose graduates can expect to go on to earn enough money to make sizeable donations to their alma mater will likely have the most major-specific scholarship opportunities, even though fields that typically produce relatively low-wage workers may have funds available.
 Your college advisor, your college’s financial aid office, or your department’s main office or website will likely have information on scholarships available for students pursuing your intended major.

 National organizations also offer scholarships by major.
 Professional organizations or companies affiliated with majors with high earnings potential likely have money to spare for future members of their profession.
 Majors that prepare students to serve “high-need” areas, fields where a shortage of workers is anticipated, such as nursing and education, may also have a variety of scholarship opportunities available as various groups attempt to entice students into these fields.
 Companies and organizations interested in promoting diversity may also do so through major-specific scholarship awards.
 Women or minorities entering fields where they are still underrepresented are likely to also see a wide variety of scholarships meant specifically for them.

-Biology is a popular major among college students — and not just those with visions of crisp white lab coats dancing in their heads.
-Whether or not you plan to acquire an M.D., you have plenty of options as a biology student: Your employment options include working in aquariums, schools, hospitals, parks, zoos, laboratories and so forth.
+Biology is a popular major among college students and whether or not you plan to acquire an M.D., you have plenty of options as a biology student:.
+Your employment options include working in aquariums, schools, hospitals, parks, zoos, laboratories and so forth.
 Due to the increased demand for specialization, biology careers range widely in order to advance medical knowledge on the world's most mysterious phenomenons.

-Business Management and Administration was reported to be among the most popular college majors with students today.
-It makes sense: Not only is business a profitable major, but business majors also have more options than almost anyone else as far as future employment prospects are concerned.
-If you're not settled on a career, it's probably a better choice than, let's say, history, philosophy or art.
+Business Management and Administration was reported to be among the most popular college majors to-date.
+Not only is business a profitable major, but business majors also have more options in comparison to others as far as future employment prospects.
+If you're not settled on a career yet, business should be strongly considered due to the plethora of options.

 Students who major in a subject within the college of communications or those who directly major in communications can enter an interesting array of fields.
 They can find careers in journalism, photography, radio announcing, advertising, publishing, graphic design and more.

-Nurses are in high demand and practical students are getting the hint.
-Attending college for nursing can pay off big time: According to government records, registered nursing is projected to be the second most popular new profession for students across the nation (as well as for those who bring their experience from abroad).
+Nurses are in high demand and have many job opportunities to-date.
+Attending college for nursing can pay off big time: According to government records, registered nursing is projected to be the second most popular new profession for students across the nation, but bear in mind that placement is competitive as well.

-Psychology has endured for decades as an extremely popular major.
-It’s easy to see why: People are fascinating and the chance to earn a degree that allows you to both study human behavior and help those in need is tough to pass up.
-Psychology majors also have many career options; whether you choose to pursue graduate work or to go straight into a career, a psychology degree can help you along the way.
+Psychology has remained a popular major for many years.
+Due to the fascinating nature of humankind and the brain, this degree allows you to both study human behavior and help those in need.
+Psychology majors also have many career options; whether it is pursuing graduate work or to go straight into a career, a psychology degree can help you along the way.